cobbzilla/yuebing/README.md

   * If encryption key is changed, admin can migrate users to the new key with web admin console

 ## Installation and usage
-You can install and run `yuebing` via npm or directly from source.
+You can install and run `yuebing` via docker, npm or directly from source.

+### Docker
+If you have docker, you can get started with Yuebing quickly:

+    docker run -it cobbzilla/yuebing

 ### npm package
     # install globally with npm